Part of the TeachMe Series

 Type 2

-Antibodies binding to cells can activate the complement system, leading to degranulation of neutrophils, a release of oxygen radicals, and eventual formation of membrane attack complex – all of which lead to destruction of the cell.
+All of the above leads to destruction of the cell.
 Parts of the complement activation can also opsonise the target cell, marking it for phagocytosis.

 The destruction of host cells in this way can lead to tissue-specific damage.
 Type 2 hypersensitivity reactions may occur in response to host cells (i.e. autoimmune) or to non-self cells, as occurs in blood transfusion reactions.

-Type 2 is distinguished from Type 3 by the location of the antigens – in Type 2, the antigens are cell bound, whereas in Type 3 the antigens are soluble.
+Type 2 is distinguished from Type 3 by the location of the antigens.
+In Type 2, the antigens are cell bound, whereas in Type 3 the antigens are soluble.

 Clinical Relevance – Acute Transfusion Reactions